 I am trying to locate information on a segment of television programming that disappeared in the 1960′s when stations began to edit movies into even 1/2 hr. run times.

-This is an interesting question.
-In the late 1940s and throughout the 1950s there were daytime and prime time programs that ran 15 minutes long.
+In the late 1940s, throughout the 1950s and into the 1960s there were daytime and prime time programs that ran 15 minutes long, both local and network.
 During the daytime it was common to see movies or shows ending at, say, 10:45AM or 1:15PM, often leaving 15 minutes unaccounted for.
-Cartoons, film shorts and serials were used to fill up gaps in the schedule.
+Cartoons, film shorts and serials were used to fill gaps in station and network schedules

 NBC was involved with the production of Industry on Parade for a few years.
 I haven’t found any reference to This Accident Should Never Have Happened but presumably it was similar series of films.
-Other “filler” programming was likely locally produced by stations or purchased from distributors or perhaps even delivered with film packages.
+Additional “filler” programming was either locally produced by stations or purchased from other distributors.

-The Archives Center at the National Museum of American History (part of the Smithsonian Institution) has a collection of 428 Industry on Parade films, the bulk of which contain four segments each.
+The National Museum of American History (part of the Smithsonian Institution) has a collection of 428 Industry on Parade films, the bulk of which contain four segments each.

-The Chicago Tribune reported in August of 1967 that CBS had a sitcom pilot called Missy’s Men in production as a possible mid-season replacement to be used during the 1967-1968 season .
-Then, in December of 1967, The New York Times reported that Missy’s Men was one of a handful of sitcom pilots vying for a spot on its 1968-1969 schedule.
+The Chicago Tribune reported in August 1967 that CBS had a sitcom pilot called Missy’s Men in production as a possible mid-season replacement to be used during the 1967-1968 season .
+Then, in December 1967, The New York Times reported that Missy’s Men was one of a handful of sitcom pilots vying for a spot on the network’s 1968-1969 schedule.
 According to Broadcasting, CBS officials felt it was one of their “most promising pilots” .
 As late as February 1968 the pilot was said to be in the mix for the CBS 1968-1969 season .

 Television listings refer to this sitcom as both The Gale Storm Show and Oh!
 Susanna, sometimes at the same time, indicating perhaps that the full title might be The Gale Storm Show: Oh!
 Susanna.
 Many sources suggest, however, that Oh!
 Susanna was the syndicated title for the series.
-In any case, it was Gale Storm’s return to the world of television following My Little Margie (which ran from 1952 to 1956).
+In any case, it was Gale Storm’s return to television following My Little Margie, which ran from 1952 to 1956.

 Copyright © The Chicago Daily Tribune, 1956